FreezeSpell/FreezeSpell/README.md

   - Game modding

 Some of my current ongoing projects:
-  - #special-octo-barnacle --> A Kickstarter Scraper for analyzing campaigns
+  - #special-octo-barnacle --> A Kickstarter Scraper for analyzing campaigns.
-  - #rust-minus --> A Rust Discord Bot based on the #rustplusplus repo.
+  - #studious-giggle --> My Git equivalent of r/shitposting.
   - #buitengewoon-thuis --> A poor man's remodeling of a website.
+  - #OlivierBroekman/rust-raid-cost-calculator --> A webapp for Rust (the game) tools

 Besides technicals, I enjoy photography, video games, am very much a how-does-this-work kind of person, and possess a weirdly high number of random factoids.
 \